 In other words, thing gatherings were also important for creating collective memories and for social cohesion.
 Therefore, be suspicious when it comes to so-called medieval seend or see churches ‘ecclesiastical courts’ within a parish because they are strong candidates for being a former thing site.
 Within Frisia, the boundaries of parishes show likeness with those of the pagi.
 Like the pagi, parishes are often situated in river basins as well (De Langen & Mol 2021).
 An old and important settlement of former West Frisia is Medemblik where also a seend church was located.
 One of the oldest settlements in the area, proven from the second half of the seventh century.
 Might there have been a former thing site?

 The fact that thing sites, churches, religious activities, trade and games happened together, might also offer a different perspective for the high-medieval church murals of fighters in the churches of Stedum, Westerwijtwerd, and Woldendorp, and the horse-fighters in the church of Den Andel, all in province Groningen, former Frisia.
-Were it impressions of games and circuses during the thing event near the church perhaps?
+Traditionally, these fighters are associated with dual fighters.
+Fighters, known as kempa in Old Frisian language, were ‘hired’ by the parties who were having a legal dispute to perform an ordeal.
+But are these murals really depicting kempa, or are it perhaps impressions of games and circuses during the thing event near the church?

 3. Things That Matter